stephenverderame/cpp_book/src/basics/variables.md

 ### Scope

 The variables we have seen have *automatic lifetimes*.
 This means that when their *scope* ends, they are popped off the stack.
-The stack is an area in memory we'll talk about later but for now know that these variables of built-in types we have been working with are pushed on the stack when they are declared and popped off when they go out of scope.
+The stack is an area in memory we'll talk about later but for now, know that these variables of built-in types we have been working with are pushed on the stack when they are declared and popped off when they go out of scope.

+A scope roughly corresponds to a block, which are delimited by `{}` pairs.
+The local scope is the scope of a function and variables in this scope are destroyed when the function returns.
+The class scope is the scope of class members.
+Values in this scope are initialized when an instance of the object is created and destroyed when that same instance is destroyed.
+Finally the namespace scope is the scope of a namespace.
+Variables in this scope are destroyed when the program ends.

 ```c++
 {